 The best way I’ve found to summarize my experience is to say that it was a lot more hard work than fear inducing.
 I was sweaty, red faced and tired but the end result and how I felt during the experience, reminded me a lot of how I felt when I was playing when I was a kid.
 Go Ape zip-lining is waaaay more Hollywood than that silly treehouse zip line our friends had.
 Woooo hooooo!

 Go Ape is located inside of Eagle Creek Park (5901 Delong Road, Indianapolis).
 Gate admission is $5 per vehicle for Marion County residents and $6 for all others.
-Go Ape is $55 for ages 18 and up and $35 for ages 10-17.
+Go Ape is $58 for ages 18 and up and $35 for ages 10-15.
 The experience will take about 2-3 hours including training.
 Free drinking water stations are available throughout the course.
 Any cameras, hats, sunglasses or phones that you expect to take with you on the course must have a lanyard attached to your person.
 Participant requirements: Minimum age is 10 years old, Minimum Height 4 ft 7 in (55 inches), Maximum Weight 285 ibs (subject to harness fit).

 Spectators can watch from below and take pictures but kids under 18 must be supervised by an adult that is participated on the course with them.
 One adult can supervise two kids 15 and under or up to five kid who are 15 and up.
 Our Eagle Creek course is typically open April through November.
 They recommend that you use their online booking system to check formal availability by month, day and time.
 Booking ahead is also recommended.
 You can book your adventure online via the Go Ape website or by calling 888.520.7322.
 Check out my video below!